 N1 to Johannesburg (via the Cape Winelands and the Karoo)

 N2 to the Garden Route (via the Overberg)

-N7 up the West Coast (and into Namibia).
+N7 up to the West Coast (and into Namibia).

-To hire a car in South Africa, all you need to do is present your driver’s licence from your country of origin (provided the information appears in English) and your credit card.
-Rental companies can be found at Cape Town International Airport and around the city centre.
+To hire a car in South Africa, all you need to do is present your driver’s license from your country of origin (provided the information appears in English) and your credit card.
+Rental companies can be found at Cape Town International Airport and around the city center.
 We recommend the following:

 Tel: +27 86 102 1111 / +27 11 387 8431,

 Bookings: [email protected]